client9/client9-website-2017/content/post/combat-ready-presentations.md

 ## Skip using underlines.

 It looks horrible.
+Even for links.

 ## Buy two adaptors

 ## Obnoxiously label your adaptors

-Partially to prevent other people from stealing them but also to remind yourself once you are done present to grab them.
+Partially to prevent other people from stealing them but also to remind yourself once you are done presenting to grab them.

 ## Keynote Users: Test export to Power Point

+You are all set to present off your laptop, and at last minute they as for your PPT since the AV tech will preload it on the windows laptop.

 ## Buy a thumb-drive